marcosgz/esse/README.md

 * **Index**: The index is the main component.
 It's responsible for defining the index settings, mappings, and other index-level configurations.
 It also provides a DSL to define the next two components.
 * **Repository**: The repository is responsible for loading the data.
 One index may have more than one repo.
 Each repo must implement a collection.
 Collection is an Enumerable that iterate over the data in chunks.
 It may receive a given context for filtering the data that can be used in the next component.
 * **Document**: Each repo's collection must have a respective Document.
 The document is responsible for defining the document itself.
-It's a simple Ruby object that can be used to define the document id, routing, index group, doc attributes.
+It's a simple Ruby object that can be used to define the document id, routing, doc attributes.

 This architecture provides a powerful ETL (Extract, Transform, Load) solution for your elasticsearch/opensearch indices.